Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Decimal, the Base 10 Numbering System

-The decimal, denary or base 10 numbering system is what we use in everyday life for counting.
+The decimal, also known as the denary or base 10 numbering system is what we use in everyday life for counting.
 The fact that there are ten symbols is more than likely because we have 10 fingers.

 We use ten different symbols or numerals to represent the numbers from zero to nine.